-Below are my notes for visiting El Salvador.
-These travel tips, such as the best time to visit El Salvador are obtained from a variety of sources including some of the following: my first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
-Whenever I hear something that interests me about El Salvador, I jot it down here.
-Hope this comes in handy.
+Visiting El Salvador?
+You have found my personal notes and travel tips, such as the best time to visit El Salvador and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.

 El Salvador is one of the lesser visited countries in the region.
 People generally visit for colonial architecture, beaches and surfing.
 The interior has rain forests and coffee plantations.

 Longer Answer: El Salvador generally has warm to hot temperatures year around.
 The dry season experiences higher temperatures but also less humidity (and clearer skies).
 The dry season in El Salvador runs between mid-November to mid-April or so, with the humidity dropping by December and returning in late March.
 The rainy season sees overcast skies and muggy air.
 Heavy rains can make travel difficult.

 High seasons in El Salvador, like most areas in the region, exist around Christmas and Easter.

 Surfers like to visit from late-March onwards, with late-March through April being one of the better periods due to nice waves and weather.
 Nice, consistent swells arrive at that time and last through rainy season (mid-November).
 Thus, if you don’t mind the rain or travel issues that could occur, the best time to visit for surfers is essentially until mid-November.